Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 For details on iSCSI selective worker node personalization, see [Managing selective node personalization](../iscsi_sbps/Managing_selective_node_personalization.md).

-#### Worker node personalization procedure

-This procedure varies depending on whether this is being done during a fresh install of CSM, an upgrade from CSM 1.6 to CSM 1.7, or on an operational CSM 1.7+ system.

 #### Automatic setup with bootprep

 By default worker node personalization of iSCSI SBPS is done during CSM install/upgrade